 Navigating FieldWork: Evidence, Estimates and Substantive & Controls in Non-Financial Audits

-Executing sustainability assurance fieldwork involves scrutinizing client measurements and claims through two key lenses – evidence and estimates.
+Executing sustainability assurance fieldwork involves scrutinising client measurements and claims through two key lenses – evidence and estimates.

 Concluding assurance engagements requires expanded diligence beyond technical metrics.
-Evaluating the optics conveyed through qualitative narratives and disclosures contextualizing quantitative impacts.
+Evaluating the optics conveyed through qualitative narratives and disclosures contextualising quantitative impacts.

-While exhaustive procedures affirm emissions volumes or diversity percentages, the completion stage scrutinizes wider results framing – asking whether portrayed achievements and ambitions truly match reasonable observer interpretations given competing or past statistics.
+While exhaustive procedures affirm emissions volumes or diversity percentages, the completion stage scrutinises wider results framing – asking whether portrayed achievements and ambitions truly match reasonable observer interpretations given competing or past statistics.

 For example, declarations espousing dramatic greenhouse gas reductions could prove misleading if significant production shifts temporarily suppressed the latest carbon inventory.